hpparvi/PyTransit/README.md

 [![ASCL](https://img.shields.io/badge/ASCL-A1505.024-blue.svg?style=flat)](http://ascl.net/1505.024)
 [![DOI](https://zenodo.org/badge/5871/hpparvi/PyTransit.svg)](https://zenodo.org/badge/latestdoi/5871/hpparvi/PyTransit)

 Fast and easy-to-use tools for exoplanet transit light curve modelling with Python.
-PyTransit offers optimised CPU and GPU implementations of popular exoplanet transit models with a unified interface.
+PyTransit offers optimised CPU and GPU implementations of popular exoplanet transit models with a unified interface, and thrives to be *the fastest and the most versatile* tool for transit modelling in Python.
 The Mandel & Agol and Gimenez models come with specialised optimisations for transmission spectroscopy that allow a transit model to be calculated in multiple passbands with only a minor additional computational cost to a single passband.

 ![](notebooks/model_example_1.png)